doitintl/doit-easily-marketplace/docs/install-gke.md

 1. Install the `mpdev` tool.

-2. Run the following script, updating variables as appropriate.
+2. Update variables as appropriate and then run the following script.

    ```
     #!#!/usr/bin/env bash